 Head of Department

-James is about passionate drawing from first hand and is rarely anywhere without a sketchbook. www.jamesnairne.co.uk/sketchbooks.
+Mr Nairne is passionate about drawing from first hand and is rarely seen anywhere without a sketchbook. www.jamesnairne.co.uk/sketchbooks.
 He is married to a doctor and they have two grown up daughters.
-They have recently been renovating an old cottage – so, as well as painting and drawing, James' spare time is filled with DIY and gardening.
+They have recently been renovating an old cottage – so, as well as painting and drawing, Mr Nairne's spare time is filled with DIY and gardening.

 The Woodyer Art Studios are superbly resourced and provide opportunities to work in a wide range of media, techniques and approaches.
 Specialist teaching from active and experienced practitioners is offered in painting, printmaking, 3-D studies and photography.
 Within these areas students can develop their own personal responses.
 These can range in outcomes from video installation to textile based sculpture; from mixed media printmaking to ceramic vessels, as well as more traditional pieces.